 When should I call my healthcare provider?

 If you get a wound from an object that is contaminated with dirt, animal feces, or manure, you should see your healthcare provider.
-You may need a tetanus booster shot if it has been more than 5 years since your previous vaccination or you can’t remember your last vaccination.
+You may need a tetanus booster shot if it has been more than 5 years since your previous vaccine or you can’t remember your last vaccine.

 If you have any of the symptoms listed in the symptoms section, get medical care right away.
 Tetanus requires urgent attention.